sarthaktuli7/Excel-Projects/Project 1 - Dashboard/README.md

 The data is from my Excel course, which provides a foundation in analyzing data using this powerful tool.
 The data contains detailed information on job titles, salaries, locations, and essential skills that are presented here.

 Dashboard File
-My final dashboard is in [1_Salary_Dashboard.xlsx.](https://github.com/sarthaktuli7/Excel-Projects/blob/main/Project%201%20-%20Dashboard/1_Salary_Dashboard.xlsx)
+My final dashboard is in Project 1 - Dashboard [1_Salary_Dashboard.xlsx](https://github.com/sarthaktuli7/Excel-Projects/blob/main/Project%201%20-%20Dashboard/1_Salary_Dashboard.xlsx)
 Excel Skills Used
 The following Excel skills were utilized for analysis: